 Grantham Scholar Dr Magdalena Matysek researches emissions of carbon dioxide and methane from peat and explores the factors that influence their release.

 Climate change is responsible for rising temperatures in high latitude areas, in particular the Arctic circle.
-This causes permafrost to thaw and water to drain from Arctic peatlands and creates favourable conditions for microorganisms to thrive.
-These microorganisms then decompose soil organic materials which, in turn, produce higher carbon dioxide emissions.
+This causes permafrost to thaw and water to drain from Arctic peatlands.
+These changes create favourable conditions for microorganisms to thrive.
+Microorganisms which then decompose soil organic materials and, in turn, produce higher carbon dioxide emissions.

 This project will measure emissions of two greenhouse gases, carbon dioxide (CO2) and methane (CH4).
 It will find the factors that influence them, e.g. temperature of peat soil, water content, acidity and the depth of the permafrost.
 Greenhouse gas measurements will be taken using a field infra-red gas analyser.
 Overall the project will deepen our understanding of how carbon is lost from Arctic peats as the climate changes.

 Watch: Valuing Nature: Does a price on nature help or hinder its conservation?
 Magdalena Matysek was part of a group of Scholars who organised this seminar on the pros and cons of putting a price on nature.
 You can watch it on our YouTube channel.

 In 2017 Magdalena presented a poster ‘Effects of a raised water table on greenhouse gas emissions and celery yield from agricultural peat under climate warming conditions’ at European Geosciences Union General Assembly in Vienna.